 How to calculate the total cost of ownership for a car

-To calculate the five-year cost of owning a vehicle, we collected car ownership-related numbers from multiple sources and used our most recent data for average auto insurance rates.
+In order to calculate the five-year cost of owning a vehicle, we collected car ownership-related numbers from multiple sources and used our most recent data for average auto insurance rates.
 Our research included:

 • Sales tax